Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Modeling Framework

-I follow the potential outcome approach \citep{Rubin1974}.
-Let $(X_{it}, Y_{it},P_{it})$ be the available data for municipality $i = 1,...,n$ at time $t=2010,...,2015$, where $X_{it} \in \R^d$ is a vector of $d$ covariates, $Y_{it}$ is the waste outcome for either unsorted (UW), recycling (RW), or total waste (TW), and $P_{it} \in \mathcal{P}=[0;p_{max}]$ is the price (treatment) variable in year $t$.
-Henceforth, I omit the true subscript $t$ for simplicity whenever possible.
-Note that prices range between zero (for all untreated years) and the maximum price set in treated years ($p_{max}$).
-For every unit $i$, there is a set of potential waste outcomes $Y_i(p)$, $p \in \mathcal{P}$, each being a random variable mapping a particular potential treatment, $p$, to a potential outcome such that $Y_i=Y_i(p)$.
-This is also referred to as the unit level dose-response function.
-For any municipality defined by a vector of characteristics $X_i=x$, I wish to estimate the individual treatment effect of unit $i$, which is defined as $Y_i(p) - Y_i(0)$ and is, however, unobserved for any unit.
-Therefore, I will estimate the Conditional Average Treatment Effect (CATE) function $\Delta(x) = \e{Y_i(p) - Y_i(0)|X_i=x}$ and the Conditional Average Price Effect (CAPE) function $\delta(x)= \pdv{\e{Y_i(p)|X_i=x}}{p}$ under the ``canonical" assumptions of unconfoundedness and no spillovers, aka Stable Unit Treatment Value Assumption (SUTVA).
+under the ``canonical" assumptions of unconfoundedness and no spillovers (more precisely, the SUTVA or Stable Unit Treatment Value Assumption as in \citealt{RosenRubin83, ImbensRubin2015}).
 I refer to Hirano and Imbens (\citeyear{Hirano2004}) and Imai and van Dyk (\citeyear{Imai2004}) for a description of these assumptions.
 In essence, unconfoundedness requires to have enough controls - usually pre-treatment covariates and outcomes - so that, conditional on those controls, treatment assignment is as good as randomized.
 In the case of multivalued treatment, this assumption writes $Y_i(p) \independent P_i | X_i$ $\forall p \in [0;p_{max}]$, i.e., requires conditional independence to hold for each value of the treatment. \citet{Imbens2000} referred to this as weak unconfoundedness, since it does not require joint independence of all potential outcomes.\footnote{Yet, it is difficult to think of applications where the weaker form would be plausible but the stronger form would not be.
-Differences between the two are rather conceptual \citep[see][for details]{Imbens2000}. } While this assumption is not directly testable, I make it plausible by controlling for a large set of covariates and pre-policy outcomes.
+Differences between the two are rather conceptual \citep[see][for details]{Imbens2000}.} While this assumption is not directly testable, I make it plausible by controlling for a large set of covariates and pre-policy outcomes.
 I further assess unconfoundedness in Section \ref{sec:robustness1}.

 SUTVA excludes the possibility of interference between units and, given the observed covariates, allows to consider the potential outcomes of one unit to be independent of another unit's treatment status.
 To make this assumption more reliable, I control for information effects across treated units, and I assess robustness to spillovers in untreated units (see Sections \ref{Sec:sel} and \ref{sec:robustness1}).